Welcome to Financial Expert. If you’re at the crossroads of choosing between a savings account or investments, you’re in the right place.

-- Crash anxiety from 2008.
+Crash anxiety from 2008.
 A survey conducted by Gallop in 2018 (source) revealed that only 37% of under-35s in the US were invested in stocks and shares, compared to 52% in 2007 ahead of the stock market crash which occurred during the financial crisis.

 The costly mistake most of us make

 If I asked you to visualise what a disastrous investment decision might look like – what comes to mind?
-A retiree conned into investing in a worthless company with a chunk of their life savings?
-A naive investor placing all their money into a single company the day before it files for bankruptcy?
+A retiree conned into placing their life savings into a worthless company?
+Or perhaps a naive investor buying shares in a company the day before it files for bankruptcy?